 MIAMI (AP) — Goran and Zoran Dragic held up their new uniforms and smiled for the cameras, then followed Miami coach Erik Spoelstra's lead and quickly made their way toward the Heat locker room.

 Their crash course in Heat basketball awaited.

-The Dragic brothers were formally introduced by Miami on Saturday afternoon, hours before the Heat playoff push would continue against the New Orleans Pelicans while the team continues to deal with the illness-related absence of All-Star forward Chris Bosh.
+The Dragic brothers were formally introduced by Miami on Saturday, hours before the Heat playoff push would continue against the New Orleans Pelicans while the team continues to deal with the illness-related absence of All-Star forward Chris Bosh.

 Goran Dragic, who wanted a trade out of Phoenix, said he was thrilled to be in Miami.

 "They won three championship rings," he said, "and everyone wants to play for a championship team."